kavinkumar999/ember-test-recorder/README.md

 4. Click "Stop Recording" when finished
 5. Copy the generated test code to your test file

+### Event Configuration

+The test recorder provides a flexible event management system that allows you to control which events are tracked during test recording:

+1. Click the "Events Config" tab in the sidebar
+2. Toggle individual events on/off:
+   - Click Events - Track mouse clicks on elements
+   - Input Events - Track form input changes
+   - Form Submit - Track form submissions
+   - Navigation - Track route changes

+Events can be enabled/disabled at any time, even during recording.
+This helps you:
+- Focus on specific interactions you want to test
+- Reduce noise in generated test cases
+- Create more targeted and maintainable tests

 ### Features

 - 🎥 Records user interactions (clicks, form inputs, etc.)